Klay Thompson

-Klay Alexander Thompson (born February 8, 1990) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
-A four-time NBA champion with the Warriors, he is a five-time NBA All-Star, a two-time All-NBA Third Team honoree and was once named to the NBA All-Defensive Second Team.
+Klay Alexander Thompson (born February 8, 1990) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+He played his first 13 seasons with the Golden State Warriors, where Thompson was part of the "Splash Brothers."
+He is widely regarded as one of the best three-point shooters of all time.
+Thompson is a four-time NBA champion, a five-time NBA All-Star, a two-time All-NBA Third Team honoree, and was once named to the NBA All-Defensive Second Team.
 He has also won gold medals with the United States national team on their 2014 World Cup team and 2016 Olympic team.

-Thompson is the son of former NBA player Mychal Thompson.
-He played college basketball for three seasons with the Washington State Cougars, where he was a two-time first-team all-conference selection in the Pac-10 (now Pac-12).
-He was selected in the first round of the 2011 NBA draft by Golden State with the 11th overall pick.
-In 2014, Thompson and teammate Stephen Curry set a then-NBA record with 484 combined three-pointers in a season, earning the pair the nickname of "the Splash Brothers."
-In 2015, Thompson helped lead the Warriors to their first NBA Championship since 1975, and was a key contributor in the Warriors' 2017 and 2018 titles.
-He sustained an anterior cruciate ligament (ACL) injury in Game 6 of the 2019 NBA Finals and missed the entirety of the 2019–20 season.
-Thompson then suffered a torn achilles tendon while recovering from his knee injury and missed the entire 2020–21 season as well.
-He returned to play in January 2022, after missing nearly 31 months.
-He went on to help the Warriors secure a fourth championship in eight seasons, as the team defeated the Boston Celtics in six games to secure the 2022 title.
+The son of former NBA player Mychal Thompson and brother of NBA player Mychel Thompson and Major League Baseball player Trayce Thompson, Klay Thompson played college basketball for three seasons with the Washington State Cougars, where he was a two-time first-team all-conference selection in the Pac-10 (now Pac-12).
+Thompson was selected in the first round of the 2011 NBA draft by Golden State with the 11th overall pick.
+In 2014, he and teammate Stephen Curry set a then-NBA record with 484 combined three-pointers in a season (a record they broke the following season with 525 and again in the 2015–16 season with 678), earning the pair the nickname of "the Splash Brothers."
+In 2015, Thompson helped lead the Warriors to their first NBA championship since 1975.
+The following season, he helped the Warriors win a record 73 games.
+The team advanced to the NBA Finals that season, losing to the Cleveland Cavaliers in seven games.
+Thompson and the Warriors avenged their 2016 finals loss, winning two more titles in 2017 and 2018.
+He also helped the Warriors reach their fifth straight Finals in 2019, where he suffered a torn ACL late in the series.
+After missing over two and a half years of play due to injury, Thompson returned in the middle of the 2021–22 season, where he won his fourth title in 2022.